-The sources of black incomes are now well known, emanating as they are from evasion of tax on normal income and incomes from crime or corruption.
 Black money circulating in the parallel economy is a big menace for the Indian economy.
 It is also an originator of big loss in the tax-revenues for the government of India.
 Even after several decades of economic planning and push in the right direction, India still continues in the same state as an underdeveloped economy in terms of per capita income and the reason behind it is the existence of black money.
 The elimination of black money from Indian economy is needed and it will benefit the economy in more than one way.
 It will also help in creating more revenues for the government.
 It is now time for active citizenship, to create awareness and raise its voice against the relentless menace of black money and evil manifestation in Swiss Bank accounts.
-This means citizens must demand action from Parliament, judiciary, executive and civil society organizations - all of whom must advocate quick action from administration that will resolve this problem forever.
+This means citizens must demand action from Parliament, judiciary, executive and civil society organizations.
+Quick action from administration is necessary to resolve the problem of black money forever.